WHAT AND HOW TO PRACTICE

 CONTRAST

-Once you have repeated a new sensation to the point of feeling it beginning to groove, do it again in the “old habit” way or alongside a different sound or sensation in order to notice the difference.
-Since the body learns in a more complex and integrated way from how we consciously perceive learning, contrast provides one of the clearest tools for understanding.
+Once you have repeated a new sensation to the point of feeling it beginning to lock in, do it again in the “old habit” way or alongside a different sound or sensation in order to notice the difference.
+Contrast provides one of the clearest tools for understanding.
 Contrast also alerts us to the reality that we don’t have to “unlearn” old habits, we simply need to start new ones, and allow the body to notice the difference.

 PractiCe Routine